dashingsoft/pyarmor/docs/tutorial/advanced.rst

 After the option is changed, obfuscating the script again to make it effects.

-Patching source by plugin marker
+Patching source by inline marker
 ================================

-Before obfuscating a script, Pyarmor scans each line, remove plugin marker plus the following one whitespace, leave the rest as it is.
+Before obfuscating a script, Pyarmor scans each line, remove inline marker plus the following one whitespace, leave the rest as it is.

-The default plugin marker is ``# pyarmor:``, any comment line with this prefix will be as a plugin marker.
+The default inline marker is ``# pyarmor:``, any comment line with this prefix will be as a inline marker.

 For example, these lines